Enhancement of efficiency in the Dicke model quantum heat engine: Ground state double degeneracy and efficiency increase in quantum heat engine

-Results for the QHE efficiency are shown in Fig. \ref{efftoy}, where some cycle parameter values are $\lambda_1=0$ and $\lambda_2$ varies from $0$ to $4$.
+Results for the quantum heat engine efficiency are shown in Fig. \ref{efftoy}, where some cycle parameter values are $\lambda_1=0$ and $\lambda_2$ varies from $0$ to $4$.
 So when $\lambda_2$ goes through a level crossings (at values $\lambda_2=\{0.5, 2, 3.5\}$) an increase of efficiency happens.
 It is noticed also that such increase is more accentuated at low temperatures.

 According to the efficiency definition (see Eq. (\ref{efic1})) it is calculated by $\eta=1-\frac{|\langle Q\rangle_{BC}|+|\langle Q\rangle_{CD}|}{\langle Q\rangle_{AB}+\langle Q\rangle_{DA}}$.
 The heats exchanged at each part of the cycle are shown in Fig. \ref{qty2}, and it is evident from it that higher efficiency values are attained principally because the absolute value $|\langle Q\rangle_{BC}|$ is lower at the level crossing points.